Veterans Resource Center

 Veteran Resource Center

 Among the many opportunities and resources available to veterans and their families at Millersville University is now the opportunity to qualify for the in-state tuition rate (regardless of his/her formal state of residence) as a result of the Veterans Access, Choice, and Accountability Act of 2014 (Choice Act) and Commonwealth Act 11 enacting PA House Bill 131.

 To qualify for this in-state tuition rate, any out-of-state student who is eligible for educational benefits from the Veterans Administration (VA) must provide proof of Pennsylvania residency on the first day of the semester in which they wish to be enrolled, which can include student housing.
 In addition to the documents requested to certify VA educational benefits (listed below), the out-of-state student must provide proof of PA residency (valid PA driver’s license, a copy of a lease (or mortgage bill, if a homeowner), utility bill, etc).

-Please contact the Veterans Resource Center in Mercer House at 717-871-4343 for more information.
+Please contact the Veterans Resource Center at 717-871-4343 for more information.
 The Veterans Resource Center is located on campus in Mercer House at 28 W Cottage Avenue.

 VA Site Navigation

 Students and families often have questions regarding financial aid and specific topics that apply to Veterans.
 Below you will find information pertaining specifically to Millersville University's Veteran student population.
 Read the information carefully and make sure to click on any links that may provide more detail.
 If you need further guidance, please contact the Office of Financial Aid, VA Certifying Official.